 As an employer, how do I delete an employee account?

 You can only delete an employee if the employee has been archived first.
 To archive an employee, you must ensure that they do not have any outstanding timesheets to be approved, or shifts that need to be worked.
-For more information about archiving and unarchiving employees, check out our help guide here.
-For specific instructions on how to delete an employee's account please see our Help Docs.
+For more information about archiving and unarchiving employees Archiving and unarchiving team members.
+For specific instructions on how to delete an employee's account please see our Deleting a team member's Deputy account.

 Who can delete an employee's Deputy account?